Richard Horodner-Pioneer Hurricane Chaser & Business

 Once there, they set up a makeshift court in a bank building, called the local magistrate at his home, and insisted he come to administer the court hearing; as the second half of the hurricane was now coming ashore.
 Absurdity gone wild.

 Apparently, the crew that went back through the roadblock opened a fat mouth to the newer policeman now manning the roadblock and got him angry with their arrogance.
 Probably.
 Nonetheless the hurricane is roaring outside and many network crews who were not allowed through the roadblocks were filming this court hearing through the glass doors of the bank/courtroom, hurricane winds whipping their backs.

 The police lady, apparently was only supposed to let LOCAL Emergency Management officials and FEMA through the roadblock.
 She must have lied to her superiors and stated we told her we were from FEMA.
 Our badges said F (Florida) E (emergency) M (management) A (authority) and that is what we presented to her.

-We were chastised by the local police captain / prosecutor during the hearing, and finally fined for breaking curfew and presenting ourselves as “officers”; and told we had to come back to a court hearing several weeks later.
-They formally ARRESTED Andy for driving the car and presenting his “false” (which they were not) credentials that got us through the roadblock.
-In the end it cost most of us several hundred dollar fines; but Andy had to hire a lawyer and pay him much more to explain to the formal court that our actions were not criminal.
+We were chastised by the local police captain / prosecutor during the hearing, and finally charged with breaking curfew and presenting ourselves as “officers”, fined several hundred dollars; and told we had to come back to a court hearing several weeks later.

 The next morning Jim and I were asked to do a live interview about the hurricane and present footage on Good Morning America.
 Lo and behold, they knew about the arrest and court hearing, and were more interested in that.
 We agreed to do the interview, but only if they did not ask about that part of our hurricane Bonnie experience.
 The interview went fine.